emmajanedrews/base-template/_posts/2017-11-10-make-full-commission-and-a-5-equity-stake-with-our-new-program.md

 Neal Bros Home Renovations is offering a full commission for any agent who brings us a pre-MLS or off-market property that fits the criteria of homes we’re looking to buy and renovate.

-I**f you bring us a property, we’ll pay you a full commission up front and give you a 5% equity stake in the home’s renovation.&nbsp;**We wanted to offer agents an easy, no-hassle way to make a transaction and get into the home renovation business, and this program fits that description.
+I**f you bring us a property, we’ll pay you a full commission up front and give you a 5% equity stake in the home’s renovation.**We wanted to offer agents an easy, no-hassle way to make a transaction and get into the home renovation business, and this program fits that description.

 Jim Bell is the first agent to participate in this program.
 He was able to make a quick and easy 3% commission on the sale of the property we’re standing in front of in the video above, and he’ll also be able to make 5% of the profits once we renovate and sell it.